 Students are required to pass Integrated Assessments at the end of each phase of the Bachelor of Science in Midwifery program.
 They are an opportunity to demonstrate academic knowledge, clinical skills, the ability to analyze and navigate scenarios and implement client care and education.
-From 2020 all the way through April 2022, Integrated Assessments were held virtually.
-As such, MCU was a virtual campus for all dates after December 2019 and before August 2022.
+This report covers assessments occurring after the last report which was disseminated in 2022 and covered physical campus dates through August of 2022.